Comparative analysis of critical regions: The renormalized quark-meson model under Polyakov loop, quark back-reaction, and vector interaction effects: Results and Discussion

-~The comparative effects of different factors,~namely 1) the mass of $\sigma$ meson 2) the quark one-loop vacuum fluctuations 3) Polyakov-loop potential and 4) the presence of quark back reaction in the improved Polyakov loop potential,~on the phase diagrams,~the CEP and TCP positions and the extent of critical fluctuations around the CEP,~are being analyzed in the present work.~The larger $m_{\sigma}$,~the quark one-loop vacuum fluctuations as well as the Polyakov loop potentials give rise to a different and larger $T_{c}^{\chi}$ (shown in the Table \ref{tab:table3}) for the temperature axis chiral crossover transition at $\mu=0$ and the overall phase diagram shifts up in the $\mu-T$ plane \cite{vkkr23,skrvkt24}.~The larger $m_{\sigma}$ as well as the effect of quark one-loop vacuum correction cause the CEP position to shift to larger $\mu$ and smaller $T$ towards the right in the $\mu-T$ plane of the phase diagram while the different forms of Polyakov loop potentials give rise to differential lifting up of the CEP towards the higher temperatures and lower chemical potentials in the left of the phase diagram \cite{schafwag12,skrvkt24}.~In order to disentangle the effect of different factors,~we have plotted the phase diagrams in the reduced temperature $T_{r}$ and chemical potential $\mu_{r}$ plane of the Fig.~\ref{fig:mini:fig4}.~Dividing the temperature $T$ by the highest temperature $T_{c}^{\chi}$ of the chiral crossover transition on the temperature axis at $\mu=0$,~one gets the $T_{r}=\frac{T}{T_{c}^{\chi}}$ and when the chemical potential $\mu$ is divided by the highest chemical potential $\mu_{0}$ at which first order phase transition on the $\mu$ axis occurs at $T=0$,~one gets the $\mu_{r}=\frac{\mu}{\mu_{0}}$.~The curvatures of the crossover and first order transition lines in the Fig.~\ref{fig4a} and \ref{fig4b} become different when the $m_{\sigma}$ changes from the 400 to 500 MeV in the RQM/RPQM model.~The curvatures change significantly due to the Polyakov loop potential when the quark back reaction is absent in the Log RPQM model in the Fig.~\ref{fig4a} and the overall phase diagram shifts up with significant bending in the upper right half of the $\mu_{r}-T_{r}$ plane.~The curvatures of the first order and crossover transition lines in comparison to the corresponding RQM model lines in the Fig.~\ref{fig4a},~show a smooth,~uniform and moderate change in the Fig.~\ref{fig4b} where the quark back reaction is present in the PolyLog-glue form of the Polyakov loop potential and here the overall RPQM Model phase diagram shifts moderately up in the $\mu_{r}-T_{r}$ plane.
+The comparative effects of several factors on the phase diagrams, the CEP and TCP positions, and the extent of critical fluctuations around the CEP are analyzed in this work.
+These factors include: (1) the \(\sigma \)-meson mass, (2) quark one-loop vacuum fluctuations, (3) the Polyakov-loop potential, (4) the quark back-reaction in the improved Polyakov-loop potential, and (5) varying strengths of the vector interaction, which are discussed in the final subsection of the results.
+Higher values of \(m_{\sigma }\), the inclusion of vacuum fluctuations, and the choice of Polyakov-loop potentials all lead to a higher chiral crossover temperature, \(T_{c}^{\chi }\), at \(\mu=0\) (as detailed in Table~\ref{tab:table3}), shifting the entire phase diagram upward in the \(\mu\text{--}T\) plane \cite{vkkr23,skrvkt24}.
+Specifically, higher \(m_{\sigma }\) values and vacuum corrections shift the CEP toward larger \(\mu \) and lower \(T\) (to the right of the phase diagram).
+Conversely, the different Polyakov-loop potentials shift the CEP toward higher temperatures and lower chemical potentials (to the left) \cite{schafwag12,skrvkt24}.
+To isolate and clear up the distinct role of each factor, we present the phase diagrams in the reduced temperature (\(T_{r}\)) and reduced chemical potential (\(\mu _{r}\)) plane in Fig.~\ref{fig:mini:fig4}.~The reduced temperature and chemical potential are defined as \(T_{r} = T / T_{c}^{\chi}\) and \(\mu_{r} = \mu / \mu_{0}\), respectively.
+Here, \(T_{c}^{\chi }\) is the chiral crossover temperature at \(\mu=0\), and \(\mu _{0}\) is the critical chemical potential for the first-order phase transition at \(T=0\).
+Figures~\ref{fig4a} and \ref{fig4b} show that the curvatures of the crossover and first-order transition lines change when \(m_{\sigma }\) increases from 400 to 500 MeV in both the RQM and RPQM models.
+In the Log RPQM model without quark back-reaction (Fig.~\ref{fig4a}), the Polyakov-loop potential alters these curvatures significantly; the entire phase diagram shifts upward and exhibits pronounced bending in the upper-right region of the \(\mu_{r}\text{--}T_{r}\) plane.
+Conversely, when the quark back-reaction is included via the PolyLog-glue Polyakov-loop potential (Fig.~\ref{fig4b}), the transition lines display a smooth, uniform, and moderate modification compared to the reference RQM model.
+Consequently, the overall phase diagram for this case shifts only moderately upward in the \(\mu_{r}\text{--}T_{r}\) plane.